theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 By contrast, with an ``embed``-style document it is clear that the embedded value represents a piece of the document which the consumer is free to render in any way it sees fit.
-All of the information relevant to the message is guaranteed to be in the
+All of the information relevant to the message is guaranteed to be in the embedded value.

 Unresolved Questions